andris1177/my-way-of-installing-arch/README.md

 # My way of installing Arch Linux

+## Installing arch can be hard for the first time but if you understand the steps it is not that difficult, the installation can be separated into three major part the first is makeing the partitions formating and mounting them, the second part is installing the base system and creating the fstab, and the third step is setting up the system.
+You could use the archinstall script that is on the archiso but I recommend to install arch with this methode bacuse you can learn a lot about the system so if it break you can have a better chance fixing it.
+A couple of months ago the grub have completly died on my system but I was able to boot into the arch iso mount my drives chroot into my system and reinstall grub so I was able to avoid reinstalling my sistem.

 ## This tutorial will show you how to install arch linux on a uefi system without encryption.

 ### If your terminal gets cluttered, you can use ctrl+l to clear it.

 ## Connecting to the internet

-### If you are using a laptop or a pc with wifi, you need to connect to the internet first.
+### If you want to use wifi, you need to connect to the internet first.
 You can do this with iwct.

 ``` bash
 iwctl